EhudVardi/DIY.8x8LedMatrixWithESP32/README.md

 The following is the Schema of the board, provided kindly by the seller:
 ![8x8 Led Matrix Board Schema](https://raw.githubusercontent.com/EhudVardi/DIY.8x8LedMatrixWithESP32/master/Resources/schema.webp)

+A few notes on the board:
+1. there are no permanent latching of the data, meaning that in order to see a constant pattern for a specific time, one must repeatedly send the pattern over and over again so it will create the illusion that the pattern is stable.
+2. there are two 8 bit led drivers, one for 8 rows and one for 8 columns. the first byte we send enables specific rows and the second byte we send will light up the leds of the rows that were enabled
+   - for example, we send 10000001 which will enable the 1st and the last rows, and then we send 00011000 which will light up the 4th and 5th leds of the first and the last rows.
+3. I could not identify the type of the single 8 pin chip, I'm not sure how does it plays in the mix.
+4. Note of the J4 point, I believe it is connected to a carry bit of some sort and it might allow us to concatenate multiple boards together.

 # Environment Installation
 1. Download & install Arduino IDE
 2. Install the ESP32 Board in Arduino IDE: Open Arduino IDE.